Hany Abdel Gawad El-Banna: Awards

-El-Banna was appointed an Officer of the Order of the British Empire (OBE) by Queen Elizabeth II in the 2004 New Year Honours.
-In January 2013, he was nominated for the Muslim in the Community award at the British Muslim Awards.
+Dr El-Banna was appointed an Officer of the Order of the British Empire (OBE) by Queen Elizabeth II in the 2004 New Year Honours; in the same year he received Ibn Khaldun Award at the Muslim News Awards for Excellence in Promoting Understanding between Global Cultures and Faiths within the UK.
+In 2007 the University of Birmingham has awarded him an honorary doctorate.